-If the post involves access to money or budget responsibility, it is the School's normal policy to consider it a high risk to employ anyone who has been convicted at any time of robbery, burglary, theft, deception or fraud.
+If the post involves access to money or budget responsibility, it is the Trust's normal policy to consider it a high risk to employ anyone who has been convicted at any time of robbery, burglary, theft, deception or fraud.

-If the post involves some driving responsibilities, it is the School's normal policy to consider it a high risk to employ anyone who has been convicted of drink driving within the last ten years.
+If the post involves some driving responsibilities, it is the Trust's normal policy to consider it a high risk to employ anyone who has been convicted of driving under the influence of alcohol or narcotics within the last ten years.

-8.3 Assessment procedure
+Assessment procedure 8.3

-In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the School will carry out a risk assessment by reference to the criteria set out above.
-The assessment form must be signed by the Head of the School before a position is offered or confirmed.
+In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the Trust will carry out a risk assessment by reference to the criteria set The assessment form must be completed by the Head Teacher/Head of School/Executive Head Teacher and referred to the Trust's Executive Leadership Team before a position is offered or confirmed.

 If an applicant wishes to dispute any information contained in a disclosure, they may do so by contacting the DBS.
-In cases where the applicant would otherwise be offered a position were it not for the disputed information, the School may, where practicable and at its discretion, defer a final decision about the appointment until the applicant has had a reasonable opportunity to challenge the disclosure information.
+In cases where the applicant would otherwise be offered a position were it not for the disputed information, the Trust may, where practicable and at its discretion, defer a final decision about the appointment until the applicant has had a reasonable opportunity to challenge the disclosure information.

-8.4 Retention and security of disclosure information
+Retention and security of disclosure information 8.4

-The School's policy is to observe the guidance issued or supported by the DBS on the use of disclosure information.
+The Trust's policy is to observe the guidance issued or supported by the DBS on the use of disclosure information.